theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 ## Starting Year and Points per victory rule

-The starting year and the points rule can be changed directly from the editor for all supported executable profiles.
+The starting year and the points rule can be changed directly from the top bar of the editor for all supported executable profiles.

 ## Newspaper built-in visual editor